afni/apaper_afni_proc/README.md

 * `scripts_*_desktop` : scripts set up for batch processing on a standard desktop running Linux or macOS.

+In each download, only one subject's data is provided, but the scripts are setup to process a group of subjects with unprocessed data organized in the same way.
+That means there is more "scripty" stuff to read, rather than just FMRI processing commands, but we hope it is useful.

+In each case, scripts are organized to run in the following way, partitioning the "what needs to be done per subject" from the "managing the looping over a group of subjects".
+Therefore, each stage of processing is controlled by a pair of scripts, the `do_*.tcsh` and `run_*.tcsh` script, respectively:
+* `do_*.tcsh` : do one stage of processing (like nonlinear alignment, running FreeSurfer, running afni_proc.py, etc.) on one dataset, whose subject ID (and possibly session ID) are input at runtime.
+* `run_*.tcsh` : manage having one or more datasets to process, such as by looping over all subject (and possibly session) IDs in a directory, and either setup a swarm script to run on an HPC or start processing in series on a desktop
+The user primarily executes the "run" script, which itself calls the associated "do" script one or more times.
+Each "do-run" pair produces one new data directory containing a directory per subject of the output results of that processing stage.

+The script names contain a 2-digit number near the beginning, so that a simple `ls` in the directory lists them in the approximate order of expected execution.
+That is, `run_03*.tcsh` comes before `run_22*.tcsh`.
+There are gaps in the numbering, to leave room for other stages to be inserted when adapting them.
+Also, sometimes the numbering just separates stages that would be run in parallel; for example, each afni_proc.py example is independent, and these are simply each of the `run_2*.tcsh` and `run_3*.tcsh` scripts here.

+There is a simple string label associated with each number, that remains constant for both the `do_*.tcsh` and `run_*.tcsh` scripts, as well as the output data directory.
+Thus, `do_03_timing.tcsh` is paired with `run_03_timing.tcsh`, which produces `data_03_timing` as the output data tree.

 ### Data description: task FMRI (Ex.
 2, and supplements)